caseywdunn/vscodetest/readme.md

 ## Running the code

-In the VS Code explorer, select `classification.ipynb`.
+In the VS Code explorer (the top icon on the left side of VS Code), select `classification.ipynb`.
 Click the `Run all cells` button on the top left of the window.
 This will run the analysis.

 ## References